 experience buffer as a starting point.
 In this case, set the

-For some agents, such as those with large experience buffers and image-based observations,
+some agents, such as those with large experience buffers and image-based observations, the

-the memory required for saving their experience buffer is large.
-In these cases, you must
+memory required for saving the experience buffer is large.
+In these cases, you must ensure

-ensure that there is enough memory available for the saved agents.
+that enough memory is available for the saved agents.

-When training with parallel computing, the host client sends copies of the agent and environment to each parallel worker.
+When you train agents using parallel computing, the host client sends copies of the agent and environment to each parallel worker.
 Each worker simulates the agent within the environment and sends their simulation data back to the host.
 The host agent learns from the data sent by the workers and sends the updated policy parameters back to the workers.